tekumara/notes/aws-iam.md

 > MalformedPolicyDocumentException: This resource policy contains an unsupported principal

 Your policy contains a principal (eg: role arn) that does not exist.
 Check the role name and AWS account.

+> MalformedPolicyDocument: The policy failed legacy parsing

+Look for typos in arns or use of special characters, eg: `=`.